How to Write a Great Christmas Greeting to the Child You Sponsor

 Thank you for giving encouragement

-Your message will remind your sponsored child that they are loved and cared for—and the cards often become treasured possessions, kept for many years.
+Your message will remind the child you sponsor that they're loved and cared for.
+The cards you send often become treasured possessions, kept for many years.

 A version of this blog was originally published by our friends at Compassion Australia